msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 If you do not have enough room on your screen, or simply aren't interested in some of the columns shown, you have the option of hiding which columns are shown in this view.

 Click on the `Show / hide columns` button which is at the top right of the table.
 This gives a list of the columns available - you can check the columns you want to see.
-The options chosen are stored for the current browser, so next time you view an Inbound Return, you will see the selected columns only.
+The options chosen are stored for the current browser, so next time you view an Customer Return, you will see the selected columns only.
 If you have chosen which columns to show, then the button is shown in blue to remind you that there are more columns available.

 <div class="imagetitle">
 In the below example, we hide the batch, expiry and unit quantity columns